pisinger/pisinger.github.io/_posts/2025-05-21-detection-of-malicious-outbound-connections-with-dns-mapping.md

         (FlowDirection == "Outbound" and isempty(DestVm) and FlowType startswith "Unknown") or (FlowDirection == "Inbound" and isempty(SrcVm) and FlowType startswith "Unknown")
     ), "VNET_INTEGRATION_APPS",
     IsFlowCapturedAtUdrHop == "true" and FlowDirection == "Inbound" and TargetResourceId !has "/mc_", "VNET_INTEGRATION_VM",
+    IsFlowCapturedAtUdrHop == "true" and FlowDirection == "Outbound" and TargetResourceId !has "/mc_", "VNET_INTEGRATION_VM",
     "DIRECT"
 )
 ```